BoJack Horseman season 5: Casting

 Issa Rae (pictured in 2025) guest starred in the season.

 Will Arnett and Aaron Paul continued to appear as the series' titular protagonist BoJack Horseman and Todd, respectively.
 Amy Sedaris, Alison Brie, and Paul F. Tompkins also returned for the season.
 Season five also includes multiple guest stars, such as Wanda Sykes, Issa Rae, and Jessica Biel.
-Rami Malek stars as Flip McVicker, a character that was introduced in the previous season and became recurring in season five.
+Rami Malek stars as the reoccurring Flip McVicker, a character that was introduced in the previous season.
+After last being seen in the third season finale, Margo Martindale returned as Character Actress Margo Martindale—a fictionalized version of herself—during the fifth season, in a smaller cameo role.
 According to Bob-Waksberg, the casting crew wanted to hire more people of color to guest star on the show, as they didn't want to "[give] all the juicy parts to the white people".
 The crew started to keep track on the amount of minority groups they had given roles to, in order to "[get] better every year as a function of both actors hired and lines of dialogue".

 Marketing and release

 To promote the series' renewal, Netflix posted a video announcement on social media, showcasing a text exchange between BoJack and an executive from Netflix, who informs him of the renewal.
-Prior to its release, it was reported the season would premiere on the subscription-based streaming video on demand platform Netflix, like all previous seasons of the show.
-The official trailer for the season was released by Netflix on September 4, 2018, ten days before its release.
+Prior to its release, it was reported the season would premiere on the subscription-based streaming video on demand platform Netflix, like all previous seasons of the show, and a set release date was announced in June 2018.
+The official trailer for the season was released by Netflix on September 4, 2018, ten days before its premiere.
 The season was released on September 14, 2018, consisting of twelve episodes.